uniconstructor/demandbaselabs/Optimizely/README.md

   * See your Demandbase code for your configured Demandbase Segments.
 4. To use your Visitor Segment, view the results of an experiment, then select your Custom Segment from the menu on the left.
   * Visit [Visitor Segments](https://help.optimizely.com/hc/en-us/articles/200040315-Visitor-Segments) for more on using Visitor Segments to analyze results.

+Whether using dynamic segments or pre-defined segments, a returning visitor will maintain segments across visits (assuming they do not clear their cookies).
+Once created, segments are available to all experiements.

 #Trigger an Optimizely Experiment
 Triggering an Optimizely Experiment using Demandbase allows you to personalize and target website content based on a visitor's company profile.